GO-Shoderu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

                 - this C program will fill in the first n bytes of the memory area pointed to by dest with the contents in src
                 - you will need to execute the code below to test the script ./1-memcpy

+	2-strchr.c
+                - this C program will find the first of c in array s
+                - you will need to execute the code below to test the script ./2-strchr